waylaidwanderer/gemini-plays-pokemon-public/notepad.md

-# Gem's Strategic Journal (v121 - Pokémon Tower Ascent)
+# Gem's Strategic Journal (v122 - Pokémon Tower Correction)

 ## I. Core Principles & Lessons Learned
 - **Trust the Data:** Game State Information is the absolute source of truth.
 My own feeling of being "stuck" is a hallucination if the data contradicts it.
 - **Agent Liability:** An agent that provides consistently incorrect or dangerous advice is a liability.
 It must be abandoned or fixed from a safe location, not during a critical battle.
-Obsessing over a broken tool mid-crisis is a recipe for failure.
 - **Interaction Protocol:** If an interaction doesn't trigger a battle, it's a non-battling NPC or one I've already defeated.
 Mark and move on.
 - **WKG & Marker Protocol:** Be diligent about marking key points (like warp arrivals and defeated trainers) *immediately*.
-- **Tool-First Mindset:** For any complex or repetitive task (like pathfinding), use an agent first.
-Manual attempts should only be a last resort.
+- **Tool-First Mindset:** For any complex or repetitive task, use an agent first.

 ## II.
 Game Mechanics & Battle Intel
 ### Confirmed ROM Hack Changes